-This is a unique opportunity to learn about Pangaea Exploration, find out how to go sailing, cross an ocean, and be a part of something bigger.
+This was a unique opportunity to learn about Pangaea Exploration, find out how to go sailing, cross an ocean, and be a part of something bigger.

 Public Boat Tours Dates & Times:

 Sea Dragon will be moored on ‘California Dock’ at the end of Old Fisherman’s Wharf

 No sign up needed, just wander on over